ikas/pacheco-blog/src/posts/carson-the-bot.md

 Skipping ahead the headaches of two rookies trying to create a functional Makefile and a properly-structured Perl module, the architecture of the system can be illustrated as follows:

-{% include image.html url="/assets/img/posts/bot_arch.png" description="Carson Bot architecture." %}
+![Carson Bot architecture][img-carson-architecture]

 ### Parsing the script

 The initial step involves parsing the bot's **script** - an XML file that defines which intents the current bot can understand, as well as how it will answer to them.
-This enables the possibility of having mulitple "personalities" (per se) using the same code basis.
+This enables the possibility of having multiple "personalities" (per se) using the same code basis.

 ### Decoding the intent

-After the first step, the program loops infinitly waiting for user input - for example, let's assume we want to know the weather in Braga.
+After the first step, the program loops infinitely waiting for user input - for example, let's assume we want to know the weather in Braga.
 For that purpose, we would write "weather in Braga" and hope that the bot can fullfil our intent.

-As soon as the "Enter" key is pressed, our input string is decoded against the script data in order to understand if the bot can fullfill the user's intent.
+As soon as the "Enter" key is pressed, our input string is decoded against the script data in order to understand if the bot can fulfill the user's intent.
 This involves searching for keywords (such as "weather") in the input string.

 ### Handling the intent